sourmash-bio/sourmash/doc/command-line.md

 0.015637726014008795	Bacteria	Bacteroidetes	Bacteroidia	Bacteroidales	Bacteroidaceae	Bacteroides	Bacteroides vulgatus
 ```

-- `lineage_summary` - the lineage summary format is most useful
+#### `lineage_summary` output format

- when comparing across metagenome queries.
-Each row is a lineage at the desired
+The lineage summary format is most useful when comparing across metagenome queries.
- reporting rank.
-The columns are each query used for gather, with the fraction
+ Each row is a lineage at the desired reporting rank.
+The columns are each query
- match reported for each lineage.
-This format is commonly used as input for many
+ used for gather, with the fraction match reported for each lineage.
+This format
- external multi-sample visualization tools.
+ is commonly used as input for many external multi-sample visualization tools.

 To generate `lineage_summary`, we add `--output-format lineage_summary` to the summarize
  command, and need to specify a rank to summarize.
 Here's the command for reporting